tw-wuqian/infra-as-code-lab-exercise/Session_4_Terraform_Tips_n_Tricks/README.md

 ### Steps/Tasks for Goal 2 [Difficulty Rating: 6 (tricky)]

 We are adding an ALB, ECR and an ECS Cluster, service and task to your AWS solution through your Terraform code.
-We recommend continuing to make small commits of your changes to your repo at logicial moments througout the session.
+We recommend continuing to make small commits of your changes to your repo at logicial moments throughout the session.

 1. Create `ecr.tf` in the root of your solution and add an [Elastic Container Registry (ECR)](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/ecr_repository) resource with a friendly identifying tag name that utilises var.prefix similar to the other resources you've tagged and also maintain image_scanning_configuration block in the aws_ecr_repository resource.
 Name this Terraform resource 'api' (this is the name it's referenced by in `ecs.tf`) and provide the ECR a name attribute that equals "${var.prefix}-crud-app".
 Also add a force_delete attribute which has a value of true to your ECR.
 The ECR is used to store your container images.